 That Maddux deal was pretty big, but the biggest deal at the epic '92 Meetings was signed by one Barry Lamar Bonds with the Giants.
-You know all about the records Bonds would go on to break during his time in San Francisco, but at the Winter Meetings the only record that mattered was the one Bonds set with a $43 million commitment spread over six years (he was even the first player to negotiate a hotel suite on the road).
-That paycheck might look paltry by today's blockbuster standards, but it was a huge investment at the time for a Giants team that had just survived the threat of a move to Tampa., Fla., when a local group of investors stepped up to keep the team by the Bay.
-The Giants would eventually get a new ballpark, where Bonds hit No. 756 in 2007.
+You know all about the records Bonds went on to break during his time in San Francisco, but at the Winter Meetings the only record that mattered was the one Bonds set with a $43 million commitment spread over six years (he was even the first player to negotiate a hotel suite on the road).
+That paycheck might look paltry by today's blockbuster standards, but it was a huge investment at the time for a Giants team that had just survived the threat of a move to Tampa, Fla., when a local group of investors stepped up to keep the team by the (San Francisco) Bay.
+The Giants eventually got a new ballpark, where Bonds hit No. 756 in 2007.

 1988: Express delivery